John Clark (physician)

-John Clark M.D.
-(1744–1805) was a Scottish physician, known also as a medical philanthropist in Newcastle upon Tyne.
+John Clark (10 May 1744 – 15 April 1805) was a Scottish physician and philanthropist.

 Life

 Born at Roxburgh, Clark studied divinity at the University of Edinburgh, before turning to medicine.
 In 1768 he obtained the appointment of surgeon's mate in the East India Company's service.
 He retired from it about 1775, and settled in medical practice near Newcastle, having graduated M.D. at the University of St Andrews.

 Clark became well known for his interest in medical schemes for the benefit of the poor.
 He was the founder of the Newcastle Dispensary; he recommended reforms in the management of Newcastle Infirmary, and he called attention to the need of hospitals for infectious diseases.
 At the end of his life, he was attacked by Thomas Trotter, in the Medical and Physical Journal, over his treatment of a pregnant patient in 1804.

 Clark died at Bath, Somerset on 15 April 1805.
 A memoir was published by the physician John Ralph Fenwick in 1806.